tjblaette/getitd/README.md

     - Assume that true & clinically relevant sequences will be present at least twice and discard unique reads
 4. Align each read to the WT amplicon reference sequence using Needlemann-Wunsch alignment algorithm
 5. Filter alignments, require
-    - at least 50 % of the maximum possible alignment score
+    - at least 40% of the maximum possible alignment score
-    - gap-free alignment to the primer sequence (when these are given)
+    - gap-free alignment to the given primer sequence
 6. Collect insertions within passing alignments, require
     - insert length of at least 6 bp
     - absence of ambiguous "N" bases within the actual insert sequence
     - in-frame insert (length divisible by 3) for inserts fully contained within a read
-    - 3' or 5' trailing inserts not fully spanned by the sequenced reads are not required to be in-frame, since their exact length is not actually known then
+    - 3' or 5' trailing inserts not fully spanned by the sequenced reads are not required to be in-frame, since their exact length is not actually known
 7. Collect ITDs from passing insertions, require
-    - insert sequence can be realigned to the WT amplicon sequence, again with at least 50 % of the maximum possible alignment score
+    - insert sequence can be realigned to the WT amplicon sequence, with at least 50% of the maximum possible alignment score
     - for 3' and 5' trailing inserts that insert sequence is not an adapter artefact
 8. Merge total insertions and ITDs independently (considering reads to describe the same event and adding up supporting counts), require
     - that they are actually the same: insert length, site and sequence are identical